arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 timestamp.
 Write throughput can also be expressed in terms of a frequency (1Hz, 5Hz, 25 KHz, 1 MHz, etc.) \
 **DAQ** - Data Acquisition Computer.
+**Channel Cardinality** - The number of unique channel keys for a set of segments in a file.

 This RFC expands on these definitions by defining specific properties of a Channel, Segment, and Sample.
 These properties are omitted from the above definitions as they may fluctuate and affect storage engine implementation